Dont forget to edit the Trail Access and Features for hikes that you know

 Coast & Beach

-Australia’s Eleven Highest Peaks is a 46.8km, grade 3-4 Circuit hike located in Snowy Mountains National Park, NSW New South Wales.
+Australia’s Eleven Highest Peaks is a 46.8km, grade 3-4 circuit hike located in Snowy Mountains National Park, New South Wales.
 The hike should take approximately 3-4 days to complete.

 It is very convenient that all eleven of Australia’s Eleven Highest Peaks are located within the Kosciuszko National Park and all the summits are within twelve kilometers of each other (at least as the Crow flies).

 The forty six (approximate) kilometre route will take 3-4 days to complete if you average about 6 hours hiking per day.

 The trail generally follows the Main Range Track and Summit Road, both popular Alpine walks in their own right.
 The actual summiting of many of the peaks requires detours from defined walking trails and instead cross-country hiking along unmarked or non-existent trails.
 However only basic map to ground navigation is required to summit each peak.
 Poor weather could makes things a little more challenging, so it would be wise to ensure some members of your party have more advanced navigational skills.

 I would recommend commencing this hike at Charlotte Pass, where you can leave your vehicle, and hiking in an anti-clockwise direction.